-Students may apply to be exempt from MUSC103 by taking a proficiency exam given by the instructor during the first week of classes in September.
-A highly prepared student may request an individual examination to exempt MUSC201.
-A student will still be required to complete 4 Composition and Theory credits if that student is exempt from MUSC103 and/or MUSC201.
-Only an AP Theory credit on the Wesleyan transcript reduces the number of required Composition and Theory credits to 3.
+Students may apply to be exempt from MUSC103 by taking a proficiency exam given by the instructor before the first week of classes.
+A highly prepared student may request an individual examination to be exempt from MUSC201.
+A student will still be required to complete 3 Theory and Composition credits if that student is exempt from MUSC103 and/or MUSC201.
+An AP Theory credit (score of 4 or 5) on the Wesleyan transcript also allows the student to be exempt from MUSC103 pending a placement test.

-Students may take higher-numbered courses before declaring the major.
+Students may take 200-level courses before declaring the major.
 In order to be accepted as a music major, the student's performance in these classes should demonstrate the ability to succeed in the program.

 Non-Music Credits.
-Students are also encouraged to develop their musicianship by taking private lessons, performing in ensembles, and taking Music Department courses.
+Students are also encouraged to develop their musicianship by taking private lessons, performing in ensembles and taking other Music Department courses.
 Over a four-year period, it is possible for active musicians to accumulate nearly two dozen credits in Music Department courses.
 There are limits, however, on the number of such courses that can be applied toward graduation.
 No more than 16 Music credits may count towards the 32 required for a Wesleyan degree.

 All Music majors must anticipate taking at least 16 credits outside the Music Department in order to graduate.
 For Music majors, cross-listed courses count in Music.
 It is therefore imperative that students contemplating a major in Music complete an average of 4 non-Music credits every academic year.
-Failure to maintain this pace may make it impossible to graduate within the standard four-year period; it may also necessitate taking summer courses at some other institution.
+Failure to maintain this pace may make it impossible to graduate within the standard four-year period; it may also necessitate taking summer courses.